MouriNaruto/MouriNaruto/ReadMe.md

 [Otokonoko]: https://en.wikipedia.org/wiki/Otokonoko

-You shouldn't call me Qi Lu (卢起) even this is my real name, but this identity is deprecated in most cases for reducing my post-traumatic stress disorder (PTSD) cases.
+You shouldn't call me Qi Lu (卢起) even this is my real name, but this identity is deprecated in most cases for reducing my depressive symptoms.
 I will ignore it in most cases if you use this.

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.